A Mathematical Approach to Order Book Modeling: Order Book Dynamics

 \subsection{Model setup: Poissonian arrivals, reference frame and boundary conditions}

-We now consider the dynamics of a general order book under a Poisson type assumption for the arrival of new market orders, limit orders and cancellations.
-We shall assume that each side of the order book is fully described by a \emph{finite} number of limits $N$, ranging from $1$ to $N$ ticks away from the best available opposite quote.
-We will use the notation
+We now consider the dynamics of a general order book under the assumption of Poissonian arrival times for market orders, limit orders and cancellations.
+We shall assume that each side of the order book is fully described by a \emph{finite} number of limits $K$, ranging from $1$ to $K$ ticks away from the best available opposite quote.
+We will use the notation\footnote{In what follows, bold notation indicates vector quantities.}

-where $\mathbf{a} := \left( a_1,\dots,a_N\right )$ designates the ask side of the order book and $a_i$ the number of shares available at price level $i$ (i.e. $i$ ticks away from the best opposite quote), and $\mathbf{b} := \left( b_1,\dots,b_N\right )$ designates the bid side of the book.
-By doing so, we adopt the representation described e.g. in \cite{ContStoikovTalreja} or \cite{SmithFarmer}\footnote{See also \cite{GatheralOomen} for an interesting discussion.}, but depart slightly from it by adopting a \emph{finite moving frame}, as we think it is realistic and more convenient when scaling in tick size will be addressed.
+where $\mathbf{a} := \left( a_1,\dots,a_K\right )$ designates the ask side of the order book and $a_i$ the number of shares available $i$ ticks away from the best opposite quote, and $\mathbf{b} := \left( b_1,\dots,b_K\right )$ designates the bid side of the book.
+By doing so, we adopt the representation described in \cite{ContStoikovTalreja} or \cite{SmithFarmer}\footnote{See also \cite{GatheralOomen} for an interesting discussion.}, but depart slightly from it by adopting a \emph{finite moving frame}, as we think it is realistic and more convenient when scaling in tick size will be addressed.